tommyknockers/firm_cache-1/README.md

 #### How to use the list

 The 1st value in the file name is the Model.
-The 2nd the first value is what the module effects.
+The 2nd value is what the module effects.
 The following files are all related to "Camera Upgrade" for the respective model because the second number value 0100 is the Module #.
 ```